Connor Wong Player Props: Red Sox vs. Angels

 Connor Wong At The Plate

-- Wong has driven in a run in one game this season, and it was more than one in that game.
+- Wong has driven in a run in one game this year, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.